sknorr/adp-down/README.md

 Download all your PDFs from the ADP World page via script instead of having to click on/download all of them individually.

-There is an existing, generally more convenient Python script from Dominik H. that unfortunately is limited by its inability to interpret Javascript and can only download the last 20 PDFs.
-This one allows you to download everything but is a bit more work to use.
+There is an existing, more convenient Python script from @asdil12 that unfortunately is limited by its inability to interpret Javascript and can only download the last 20 PDFs.

+The script from this repo allows you to download everything but is more cumbersome to use.

 ## how?